 So this post is about the best hikes in the Arava Valley!
 The Arava is no longer just a stop on the way to Eilat.
 In recent years, tourism in the area has developed, and Israelis and non-Israeli alike are discovering the charm of the Arava.
 At first glance, the Arava Valley looks monotonous.
 But a deeper look reveals a varied and fascinating landscape!

-There are impressive canyons here; unique geological formations; water reservoirs in the middle of the desert and most of all a blessed quiet.
+There are impressive canyons in the Arava Valley.
+Along with some unique geological formations; water reservoirs in the middle of the desert and most of all a blessed quiet.
 The variety of agricultural crops grown in the Arava proves that even the arid soil can bear fruit.
 Families will not be bored here: you can ride donkeys; camels; or jeeps; fill bottles with colored sand and even see antelopes.
 Furthermore, there is a World Heritage Site is here!
 UNESCO – the United Nations Educational, Scientific and Cultural Organization declared the Nabataean Incense Route that passes through the Arava as a World Heritage Site.
 So let’s start with my recommendations for the best hikes in the Arava.

 Derech Hashalom is a hiking trail in northern Arava; leading along the Israeli border with Jordan; from Moshav Idan in the north, through Moshav Hatzeva, to Ein Yahav in the south of the road.
 The length of the road is about 24 km, it is paved and suitable for all types of vehicles and cyclists.
 The road was paved in the 1990s by the Jewish National Fund, following the peace agreements with Jordan.
 So about 1.5 km north of Hatzeva, the road reaches the Shalom (Peace) Lookout; which has a nice vista eastwards towards the Jordanian side of the Arava Valley and the Edom Mountains.
 There you would be able to rest under a beautiful and pleasant shed and an easy but really fun hike an area you could define as badlands consisting of marl terrain.